GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/03-components/07-search-view.md

 </androidx.constraintlayout.widget.ConstraintLayout>
 ```

-We recommend using the `SearchViewModel` to get search results from the Stream API and then rendering them using the `SearchResultListView`.
+We recommend using `SearchViewModel` to get search results from the Stream API and then render them using the `SearchResultListView`.

-The basic setup of the ViewModel and connecting it to the view is done the following way:
+The basic setup of the ViewModel and connecting it to the View is done the following way:

 ```kotlin
 // Instantiate the ViewModel